Interplay of fixed points in scalar models: Ising type transition

-The blowup of the flow of $z$ occurs at smaller and smaller values of $\bar k_f$ as the UV initial value $\kappa_\Lambda$ approaches its critical value.
-Thus the parameters $z$ and $\kappa$ show up quite similar singular behaviour.
-The blowup of $z$ results in the stop of the flows of all the couplings at $\bar k_f$ in the broken symmetric phase, while in the symmetric phase $z$ goes to a constant value, giving LPA evolution in the IR.
+The blowup of $z$ appears at $\bar k_f$ in the broken symmetric phase with all of the other couplings, while in the symmetric phase $z$ goes to a constant value, giving LPA evolution in the IR.
 The flow of $z$ denoted by dotted line in \fig{fig:isz} correspond to the flow along the separatrix in \fig{fig:is}.
 Its slope gives the known, tiny anomalous dimension $\eta$ $=-d\log z/d\log k\approx 0.05$ belonging to the WF fixed point.
 The flows in the vicinity of the WF fixed point pick up the effects coming from the fluctuations affected by the WF fixed point and bring them to the IR fixed point.
-There the anomalous dimension is extremely high (and scheme dependent), but the exponent $\nu$ must not change, since it characterizes the condensate of the broken phase.
-Thus, well beyond the WF fixed point scaling regime, in the vicinity of the IR fixed point in the deep IR one can recover all the information on the system.
+There the anomalous dimension is extremely high (and scheme dependent), but the exponent $\nu$ must not change, since it characterizes the global condensate of the broken phase throughout the flow from the UV till the IR.